nsxydis/streamlit_report/README.md

+# Version 0.0.2
+- added functions removed from st_pages to restore page name detection
+- moved demo program and data to the examples folder

+# Version 0.0.1
+Added basic functionality including multipage support, altair graphs, and some input data fields.

 # How to use
 1. Clone the repository to your device.
 2. Copy the style.html file and place it in the same folder as your dashboard file.